Language Models as Continuous Self-Evolving Data Engineers: Experiments

 Table \ref{tab:main} presents the results of \ourmethod and other iterative self-evolution methods across multiple benchmarks on Qwen2, showing the performance at their optimal iteration rounds.
-The "Average" column displays the mean scores of the models across these benchmarks.
 Figure \ref{fig:main} illustrates the average performance of these methods across each iteration round.
-Notably, our approach proves effective not only in post-training pre-trained models but also in further post-training fully trained models.
+Notably, our approach demonstrates strong performance both when post-training the pre-trained model and when further refining the fully trained model.
+Appendix \ref{sec:app_iter} shows performance on each benchmark per iteration, and Appendix \ref{sec:app_evo} tracks model performance after each step.

-For the average scores, \ourmethod showed an improvement of 2.97 on Qwen2-7B over the initial model (SFT), and 2.70 on Qwen2-7B-Instruct.
-The most notable improvement was in mathematical abilities.
-On GSM8K, Qwen2-7B improved by 19.18, while Qwen2-7B-Instruct improved by 3.72.
-On MATH, Qwen2-7B improved by 5.48, and Qwen2-7B-Instruct by 12.34.
-For MMLU, a benchmark covering a wide range of domains and significant challenges, our method also yielded improvements: Qwen2-7B improved by 0.53, and Qwen2-7B-Instruct by 1.48.
-Other abilities either improved or remained largely unchanged.
+For the average scores, \ourmethod shows an improvement of 3.64 on Qwen2-7B over the initial model (SFT), and 1.75 on Qwen2-7B-Instruct.
+The most notable improvement is in mathematical abilities.
+On GSM8K, Qwen2-7B improves by 21.15, while Qwen2-7B-Instruct improves by 3.72.
+For MMLU, a benchmark covering a wide range of domains and significant challenges, our method also yields improvements: Qwen2-7B improves by 0.60, and Qwen2-7B-Instruct by 1.48.
+Other abilities either improve or remain largely unchanged.

-Regarding iterative self-evolution, it is clear that our method enables continuous iterative improvements, both for pre-trained models and fully post-trained models, as indicated by the trend in the line graph.
-In contrast, SPIN showed improvements only in the first round, with performance declining in subsequent rounds.
-I-SHEEP showed improvement in the first iteration on Qwen2-7B-Instruct, but performance degraded in later iterations, while on Qwen2-7B, improvements were slow and unstable.
-Limited by computational resources, we conducted only four rounds of iterative experiments.
-However, based on the previous iterations, we speculate that additional iteration steps would yield better results.
+Regarding iterative self-evolution, our method demonstrates notable improvements over iterations, particularly for the pre-trained model (Qwen2-7B), as shown in the line chart (Figure \ref{fig:main}).
+For the fully post-trained model (Qwen2-7B-Instruct), while intermediate iterations exhibit some fluctuations, the final iteration achieves a substantial performance gain, surpassing all previous rounds and reaching the highest performance level.
+This difference likely arises because Qwen2-7B-Instruct, having undergone extensive post-training, requires higher-quality data for further improvement.
+Consequently, notable gains only emerge after multiple iterations generate sufficiently high-quality data.

+In contrast, SPIN shows improvements only in the first round, with performance declining in subsequent rounds.
+This may be explained by \citet{chen2024selfplay}, who establish that SPIN converges only when the LLM's distribution aligns with the seed data.
+The limited seed data in our experiments likely restricts SPIN's gains, whereas \ourmethod can generate data beyond the seed distribution, enabling continuous improvement.
+Further discussion and distribution visualization can be found in Appendix \ref{sec:app_vis}, with case studies in Appendix \ref{sec:app_case}.